Azure, Dynamics 365, Microsoft 365, and Power Platform compliance offerings

 Office 365 services are covered in separate compliance certificates and audit reports maintained by Office 365.
 For more information, see Microsoft 365 compliance documentation.

-You can access Azure audit reports and related documentation via the Service Trust Portal (STP).
-You must sign in to access audit reports on the STP.
+You can access Azure, Dynamics 365, Power Platform, and other Microsoft cloud services audit documentation via the Service Trust Portal (STP).
+You must sign in to access audit documentation on the STP.
 For more information, see Get started with Microsoft Service Trust Portal.
+You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 For access to Azure Government Secret or Azure Government Top Secret documentation, contact your Microsoft account team.